pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 First, we need to check the installed version of jquery-rails in our app

-visit [jquery-rails](https://github.com/rails/jquery-rails) and click on branches, then click on tags then select 2.3.0, see fig 3
+Visit [jquery-rails](https://github.com/rails/jquery-rails) and click on branches, then click on tags then select 2.3.0, see fig 3

 ![jquery-rails](https://blog.kiprosh.com/content/images/2018/11/jquery-rails-v2_3_0.png)